defname/rofi-iwd-wifi-menu/README.md

 to list networks, connect/disconnect, show details of the active connection, and remove the active connection from the known networks.

+*iwdrofimenu* can run in two slightly different modes.
+A normal mode where it is possible to manage the connections, and an other mode optimized for *rofi*'s combi mode.
+In this less interactive mode only known (available) networks and less options are listed.

 *iwd* (iNet Wireless Daemon) is a small, standalone wireless network daemon that seems to be much more resource-friendly than *[networkmanager](https://networkmanager.dev/)* (which I used before).